LedgerHQ/ledger-dev-doc/source/userspace/display_management.rst

 Low-level display management
 ----------------------------

-A special :doc:`advanced display management </userspace/low_level_display_management>` section has been written where we go deeper into the inner-workings of display management.
+A special :doc:`low-level display management </userspace/low_level_display_management>` section has been written where we go deeper into the inner-workings of display management.